Why Kim Kardashian Hasn't Officially Filed for Divorce From Kanye West

 Kanye West's Most Extravagant Gifts for Kim Kardashian

-Reps for Kim and Kanye did not respond to our requests for comment.
+Reps for Kardashian and West did not respond to our requests for comment.

 In recent months, the couple's relationship has faced increased pressure from both external and internal forces.
-Back in July, Kim spoke out for the first time publicly about Kanye's mental health following a series of Twitter sprees about their family.
+Back in July, Kardashian spoke out for the first time publicly about West's mental health following a series of Twitter sprees about their family.

-In her message to the public, Kim called for compassion and privacy for their family.
+In her message to the public, Kardashian called for compassion and privacy for their family.

 Throughout the rest of 2020, it became more and more clear that Kimye had reached a stalemate in their relationship.